tillysscott/ONT_analysis/README.md

 1. minimap2 to assemble with reference genome: minimap2.sh
 2. flye to assemble de novo: flye.sh

 OUTPUTS: assembly in fasta format (.fa)

+## Predict and mask TE
+See TE_annotation/README.md